oksurya/oksurya.g/content/blog/2023-04-13-how-to-create-a-gatsby-website-with-blogger-source.md

 - Configure your site settings through deciding on a domain name and a department
 - Join your web page to GitHub Pages by adding a custom domain and allowing HTTPS
 - Look ahead to your web site to build and set up
-- You could comply with this guide for more information on how to install your website to GitHub Pages the usage of Gatsby Cloud:  https://support.gatsbyjs.com/hc/en-us/articles/360052503654-Deploying-to-GitHub-Pages
+- You could comply with this guide for more information on how to install your website to GitHub Pages the usage of Gatsby Cloud

-Once your website is deployed, you could get entry to it with the aid of travelling https://your-github-username.github.io/your-repository-name/.
+Once your website is deployed, you could get entry to it with the aid of travelling` https://your-github-username.github.io/your-repository-name/`.
 You must see something like this:

 ### Conclusion